 I've been hit by a truck?
 I was cycling to… work?
 There was a train?
 A postman?
 As quickly as I can assemble my thoughts into some kind of chain, they turn to sand and blow away again.

 No, wait, I've been here before.
-I've been in an accident and I know what this sensation is.
+I've been in an accident, and I know what this sensation is.
 I have concussion.
 Just stay with it.
 Don't panic.
 Things will come back.
 I remember that squaddies kicked me unconscious outside Spiders nightclub in Hull.
-Afterwards I spent a week in the flat on my own, forgetting my name, forgetting where I was, forgetting what had happened.
+Afterward, I spent a week in the apartment on my own, forgetting my name, forgetting where I was, forgetting what had happened.
 Unable to see out of eyes that had been beaten shut.
 Cold food rotting in pans on the hob.
 The buzzing of flies drowning out the radio.

 I was 21.
 Am I in Hull?
 Am I 21?

-"The first thing you do when you get to work is you organise the files," somebody says, but I can't see who.
+"The first thing you do when you get to work is you organize the files," somebody says, but I can't see who.
 What files?